moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 When a new threat makes headlines, we're already prepared with answers.
 We assess our risk, evaluate our ability to detect and prevent an attack, and provide recommendations for a rapid response.

-We achieve this by continuously monitoring the threat landscape, analyzing risks, and delivering clear, concise reports that recommend immediate actions.
-Our deep understanding of our product's architecture and our organization's infrastructure allows us to identify the most relevant threats and provide targeted recommendations.

-By building and maintaining relationships with industry peers, we gain access to timely, unique insights that are not otherwise available.
-These human connections and the trust they foster are essential to our success in staying ahead of threats.
+We achieve this by continuously monitoring the threat landscape, analyzing risks, and building and maintaining relationships with industry peers.
+These connections give us access to timely, unique insights that are not otherwise available.
+We focus on extracting the most relevant information to our organization, allowing us to deliver clear, concise reports that recommend immediate actions.

-Together, we protect GitLab and our customers by staying one step ahead of the rapidly evolving threat landscape.
+By staying proactive and providing targeted intelligence, we enable GitLab to make informed decisions and take quick, decisive action to protect our platform and customers.

 ## <i class="fas fa-users" id="biz-tech-icons"></i> The Team